bandprotocol/bandpress/docs/whitepaper.md

 The primary u -->

-### Consortium of Curation Groups
+### Consortium of Data Governance Groups

 ![](/assets/overview-band.png)

-**Datasets inside Band Protocol are split into multiple [curation groups](#/dataset-curation-groups), each of which utilizes its own unique "dataset" token to stake and curate its dataset through mechanics like [TCR](##token-curated-registry) or [TCD](#delegated-dataset-curation).** While the curation groups are independent and do not share the same token, they are all secured by [Band token](#band-native-token) through the [bonding curve](#bonded-token-issuance) mechanic.
+**Datasets inside Band Protocol are split into multiple [data governance groups](#/dataset-governance-groups), each of which utilizes its own unique "dataset" token to stake and curate its dataset through mechanics like [Token-Curated Registry](##token-curated-registry) or [Token-Curated DataSources](#delegated-dataset-curation).** While the curation groups are independent and do not share the same token, they are all secured by [Band token](#band-native-token) through the [bonding curve](#bonded-token-issuance) mechanic.
 This is fundamentally different from other curation protocols such as [DIRT Protocol](https://dirtprotocol.com), which exclusively uses one token for all types of curations.
 Having one token per group has two advantages.

 - **Token holders have direct incentives to curate good data.** As the token's value is tied directly to the specific dataset curated within this group, curating good data gives benefits solely to the token holders.
-On the other hand, if there is only one token, it is not clear how contributing to any specific dataset will lead to a significant value increase.
+Otherwise, if there is only one token, it is not clear how contributing to any specific dataset will lead to a significant value increase - and therefore the model for security and reliability of the data is weaker.
 This can easily lead to [Tragedy of the Commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) and low vote turnouts.

 - **Bribing token holders be becomes more difficult.** Conversely, if there is one token, one bad dataset will likely not result in a significant drop in token value.
 Thus, bribing token holders to manipulate a dataset more probable than one-token-one-dataset situation, where token holders' loses are more significant should the dataset's quality drops.

-For more information about curation groups, including its token issuance and goverance model, see [Curation Groups Section](#dataset-curation-groups) for more details.
+For more information about curation groups, including its token issuance and goverance model, see [Curation Groups Section](#dataset-governance-groups) for more details.

 ### Band Native Token

 Band Protocol is built around its own native token, Band token (BAND).
 BAND is initially released an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token on the Ethereum blockchain.
-As we roll out to more blockchains, BAND will be available there as well, with the ability to swap the token between supported blockchains.
+As we deploy to more blockchains, BAND will be available there as well, with the ability to swap the token between supported blockchains.
 The token provides four main utilities to the protocol ecosystem.

 - **Provide liquidity to the curation groups and guarantee token values.** Band token is used as collateral to issue dataset tokens.
 Anyone can buy dataset tokens by sending BAND to the curation group's [bonding curve](#bonded-token-issuance) smart contract.
 Conversely, dataset tokens can be sold to the bonding curve to receive back BAND.
 Similar to how there is a long tail of ERC-20 Token, there will be a long tail of less liquid dataset tokens.
 BAND acts as a network token to provide global liquidity between them and thus anyone can buy, sell or switch between any dataset token with instant liquidity.